 “Financial Shenanigans” also explains various tools and ratios, which if used by investors during analysis, would have helped them, identify the red flags.
 Some of these tools can be easily calculated from the publically available information and therefore, can be very helpful for all the readers.
 Let us discuss these tools, which I believe that every stock market investor should learn and use in her stock analysis framework:

 How to find out Accounting Red Flags / Financial Shenanigans

 1) Cumulative Cash From Operations (cCFO) falling short of cumulative Profit After Tax (cPAT) in the past:

-Therefore, investors should always compare cCFO and cPAT of any company over last 10 years and be wary when cCFO is significantly less than cPAT.
-Such companies would require enhanced due diligence to identify the accounting gimmicks and before the investor commits her hard earned money to them.
+Therefore, investors should always compare cCFO and cPAT of any company over the last 10 years and be wary when cCFO is significantly less than cPAT.
+Such companies would require enhanced due diligence to identify the accounting gimmicks and before the investor commits her hard-earned money to them.

 (To know more about cCFO vs cPAT read: 5 Simple Steps to Analyze Operating Performance of Companies)

 2) Increasing Receivables Days/Days of sales outstanding (DSO):